floatdrop/presents/syrcose/speech.md

 With significant amount of data we look to analyze how people communicate with restricted language.
 Results of this research can be used to improve non-player character communication and make them more human like.

-Also we have future experiments to work on - like Traveling Sales Man problem.
+Also we have future experiments to work on - like researching how human solve Traveling Sales Man problem.

 Thank you for your attention!